 - NJHMFA's First-Time Homebuyer Mortgage Program: If you’re buying a primary residence in New Jersey and haven’t owned a home for at least three years, you may be eligible for this type of mortgage.
 Qualified buyers who meet income and purchase price restrictions can get a competitive interest rate on a 30-year, fixed-rate mortgage through an NJHMFA participating lender.
 The mortgage comes with government-backed insurance.
 Properties in certain neighborhoods, called Urban Target Areas or UTAs, are eligible for higher income limits.

 - Police and Firemen's Retirement System Mortgage Program: Police officers and firefighters who are members of the New Jersey Police and Firemen's Retirement System (PFRS) may be eligible for competitive mortgages and refinancing loans through this program.
-You need not be a first-time homebuyer to qualify.
-The purchased property must be your primary residence and can include one- or two-family residences and condos.
+You don't need to be a first-time homebuyer to qualify.
+The purchased property must be your primary residence, and the loans can be used for one- or two-family residences and condos.

 New Jersey mortgage refinancing

-New Jersey homeowners wishing to refinance should be aware that you can either work with your existing mortgage lender or shop around for better rates from other lenders.
-If you have a credit score of 620 or higher and are refinancing the mortgage on your primary residence, you may want to apply for this government-backed refi program:
+New Jersey homeowners wishing to refinance should be aware that you can either work with your existing mortgage lender or shop around for better refinance rates from other lenders.